Rangiora High School: Enrolment

 Rangiora High School operates an enrolment scheme to help curb roll numbers and prevent overcrowding.
 The school's home zone, in which students residing are automatically entitled to be enrolled, covers much of the central Waimakariri District and the southern Hurunui District.
 Students residing outside the zone are sometimes accepted, as roll places allow in accordance with the enrolment scheme order of preference.

-At the March 2012 Education Review Office (ERO) review of the school, the school had 1789 students enrolled, including 44 international students.
-The school roll's gender composition was 49% male and 51% female, and its ethnic composition was 85% New Zealand European (Pākehā), 10% Māori, 3% Asian and 2% other.

-The school has a socio-economic decile rating of 9 (step Q), meaning it draws its school community from areas of low to moderately-low socio-economic disadvantage when compared to other New Zealand schools.
-The current decile came into force in January 2015, after a nationwide review of deciles following the 2013 census.
-Previously, the school had a decile of 8 (step P).